 This is a long way of saying that I don’t reject or embrace people or their work because the agree or disagree with with me.
 As a result, I haven’t bother looking for people’s hidden agendas or evaluating their complete theology or trying to gauge if they were a “true Christian”.
 Rather I ask the question “Is there something here for me to learn or to appreciate?”.
 In the case of U2, there are numerous songs which have touched me over the years.
 The day Libby died, U2’s 40 ran through my mind, helping me process my grief and encouraging my heart in a way nothing else did.
 I didn’t feel the need to ask the question “Are they really Christians?” or “Do they have an orthodox faith?”.
 I just needed some truth for my heart and they provided it by putting part of Psalm 40 to music.

-I shared this video with several friends.
+I shared the video of Bono and Peterson talking with a number of my friends.
 I was surprised when one of my friends dismissed the video and indicated that they thought that Bono was a shill, not a real Christian.
 I was surprised by their viewpoint in light of the conversation between Bono and Peterson.
 I had a generally favorable view of Bono and U2.
 Was it misplaced?
 My friend had expressed concerns.
 I decided it was worth spending some time to see if I should share their concerns.
 After a bit of time my conclusion was that I saw no evidence that Bono is a shill.
 Rather I saw quite a bit of evidence that Bono has an authentic faith.
 This was one of those situations that a challenge / criticism strengthen my belief.

 An Orthodox Faith